Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 # Shell Template

-The project have dependencies that require nodejs(https://nodejs.org), together with npm run(https://npm runpkg.com) or NPM.
+The project have dependencies that require nodejs(https://nodejs.org), together with NPM.

 # Installation